alxroyer/scenario/doc/src/devel/guidelines.rst

        ./tools/updatetestdata.py

+   Then launch the test campaign:

    .. code-block:: bash

        ./test/run-unit-campaign.py

-   There may be warnings, but no errors.
+   There may be warnings, but no error.

-4. Check documentation:
+5. Check documentation:

    a.
 Generation the documentation: